kubukoz/blog/_posts/2018-12-02-what-makes-a-function-pure.md

 in computer science and programming in general.
 In addition, sometimes a single word has multiple meanings, or worse - a term is explained in a variety of slightly differing definitions.
 One such term is a pure function.

-I'm by no means an expert in functional programming - I haven't read even a fraction of a significant part of all the papers published in the field.
-I haven't got a lot of war-proven experience in it either - most of my knowledge comes from other people's blogposts, talks, and stories, as well as a short period of writing production code using FP.
-But the definition of a pure function that I consider to be true is the same one as plenty of people use.
+I'm by no means an expert in functional programming, but the definition of a pure function that I consider to be true is the same one as plenty of people use.

 That definition doesn't distinguish pure and impure functions, though - all functions are